-Former Marland Oil executive confounded geologists, launched lengthy career as independent producer.
+Former Marland Oil executive confounded geologists, launched career as independent producer.

-When Fort Worth wildcatter W.A.
-“Monty” Moncrief drilled a well in East Texas in January 1931, he revealed the true extent of an oilfield discovered months earlier miles away.
+When a Fort Worth independent producer drilled a January 1931 wildcat well in East Texas, he revealed the true extent of an oilfield discovered months earlier miles away.

-The region’s unique history is exhibited at the East Texas Oil Museum, which opened in 1980.
-Founding director Joe White, who retired in 2014, notes museum at Kilgore College “houses the authentic recreation of oil discovery and production in the early 1930s in the largest oilfield inside U.S. boundaries.”
+The region’s unique history is exhibited at the East Texas Oil Museum, which opened in 1980 at Kilgore College.
+Joe White, the founding director who retired in 2014, created a museum that houses the “authentic recreation of the oil discoveries and production in the early 1930s in the largest oilfield inside U.S. boundaries.”

 After more than half a century of major discoveries, William Alvin “Monty” Moncrief died in 1986.
 His legacy has extended beyond his good fortune in East Texas.

 The family exploration business established by “Monty” Moncrief in 1929 would be led by sons W.A.
 “Tex” Moncrief Jr. and C.B.
 “Charlie” Moncrief, who grew up in the exploration business.
 In 2010, Forbes reported that 94-year-old “Tex” made “perhaps the biggest find of his life” by discovering an offshore field of about six trillion cubic feet of gas.

 Hospitals in communities near the senior Moncrief’s nationwide discoveries, including a giant oilfield in Jay, Florida, revealed in 1970, and another in Louisiana, have benefited from his drilling acumen.

 Moncrief and his wife established the William A. and Elizabeth B. Moncrief Foundation and the Moncrief Radiation Center in Fort Worth, as well as the Moncrief Annex of the All Saints hospital.
 Buildings in their honor have been erected at Texas Christian University, All Saints School, and Fort Worth Country Day School.